-25 Best Gmail Tips and Tricks For 2022
+45 Best Gmail Tips and Tricks 2024 Has to Offer

 1. Using Multiple Accounts

-Sign in with your main account first and then click on your avatar, and you should see an option called Add another account.
-Simply use this to add your accounts, and you can select your accounts freely by clicking your avatar in the top right corner again.
+Sign in with your primary Gmail account first, and then click on your avatar.
+You will see an option to “Add another account.”
+Simply click this option to add your additional Gmail accounts, and once they have been added, you can move between your accounts by clicking on your avatar in the top right corner.

-2. Recalling a Message Using Undo
+2. Recalling a Message Using Undo Send

 Gmail gives its users a short period to recall a sent email.
-To use this feature, you must activate it first.
-You can easily do this by going to the settings and enabling the Undo Send option.
-You can also set the cancellation period there using the drop-down setting.
+To use this feature, you must activate it.
+You can do this by going to “Settings” and enabling the “Undo Send” option.
+You can also set the cancellation period using the drop-down menu.

-After enabling this, every time you send a message, an Undo button will appear for a set amount of time that allows you to undo your message.
+After enabling this, every time you send a message, an “Undo Send” button will appear for a short period, allowing you to undo your message.

 - Write a message like you usually would

-- Click on Save draft as a template to save the written message as a template.
-You can also delete your templates here.
+- Click on “Save draft as a template” to save the written message as a template.
+If you have any older templates that you no longer need, you can also delete them here.

 4. Smart Compose

-You can activate this feature by going to the Settings and the Smart Compose option in the General tab.
-You just have to click the button to turn the Writing Suggestions on.
-If you want to personalize the suggestions, you can also turn on Smart Compose Personalization.
+You can activate this feature by going to “Settings” > “General” >“Smart Compose.”
+To activate this feature, click the button to turn on the “Writing Suggestions.”
+To personalize the suggestions, you can also turn on “Smart Compose Personalization.”

 5. Scheduled Emails